GitJason33/full-stack-template/README.md

 - second, you can remove what you don't want or need, and start building the project.

-- third, you must un-comment the `*/.env` line inside [.gitignore], as they must stay secret files.
+- third, you must un-comment the `*/.env` line inside [.gitignore], as they must stay secret files
-# full-stack-template